1jour1vin

 Wine rated (2021 guide) 98/100

-Golden yellow color.
-Intense, refined, subtle, noble, fresh, and complex nose.
-Hints of warm butter develop in the glass.
-Meticulous on the attack, light on the palate, particularly aromatic, rich, and mellow, the wine gains incredible energy between the mid-palate and the finish.
-It ends with a long, very good finish.
-It's superb.
+Golden yellow in color.
+The nose is intense, refined, subtle, elegant, fresh, and complex.
+Hints of warm butter emerge as it breathes in the glass.
+Delicate on the palate at first, light and airy in the mid-palate, and particularly aromatic, rich, and velvety, the wine gains incredible energy between the mid-palate and the finish.
+It ends with a lingering, very pleasant finish.
+It’s superb.

 Wine Green